Configure Cisco Secure Client Settings

 - For Trusted server, enter the URL (

-Manage Internet Security Bypass < Configure Cisco Secure Client Settings > Manage PAC Files
+Delete Destination for Internet Security Bypass < Configure Cisco Secure Client Settings > Manage PAC Files